-Other receivables Grant receivable
+Other receivables Grant receivable Deposits

-Deposits

 The financial assets included in the above balances relate to receivables for which there was no recent history of default and past due amounts.
-As at 31 December 2020 and 2019, the loss allowance was assessed to be minimal.
-The balance of other receivables is unsecured, interest-free and have no fixed terms of repayment.
+As at 31 December 2021 and 2020, the loss allowance was assessed to be minimal.
+The balance of other receivables is unsecured, interest-free and repayable on demand.